javagose/reactCalculateDateDifferences/README.md

 ## Available Scripts

-In the project directory, you can run:
+To Run the the project use :

 ### `npm install`

-install Dependencies.
+To install Dependencies.

 ### `npm start`